y2q-actionman/cl-aws-custom-runtime-test/README.md

 After uploading, the new AWS Lambda function looks like this:
 ![uploaded simple handler screenshot](https://github.com/y2q-actionman/cl-aws-custom-runtime-test/wiki/images/simple_handler_uploaded.png)

-(Thanks to AWS Lambda console, you can edit your code in it.)
+(Thanks to the AWS-Lambda console, you can edit your code in it!)

 I run it with the console's test:
 ![executed test in simple handler screenshot](https://github.com/y2q-actionman/cl-aws-custom-runtime-test/wiki/images/simple_handler_executed.png)